 If you’re new to skiing or snowboarding, knowing what to take can be daunting.
 You should be aware that in most resorts, you don’t need any fancy clothes – our trips are probably a little different from going skiing in Gstaad with Prince Charles.

-- Thermal base layer, probably long-sleeved.
-Then layer tops over it.
+- Thermal Base Layers – probably long-sleeved – then layer tops over it.

-- Jumper/hoody (the HOFNAR [LINK] ones are an obvious choice!)
+- Jumper / Hoody – the HOFNAR ones are an obvious choice!

-- Helmet.
-Most people do wear them on the slopes these days and if you don’t own one, you can hire one
+- Helmet – Almost all people wear them on the slopes these days and if you don’t own one, you can hire one.

 - Euros!
 Both our chalets are in France, even though you’re flying into Switzerland.
 Don’t be tempted to get a chunk of cash out at the airport, it may well come out in Swiss Francs! #schoolboyerror